zhuang-li/SCAR/README.md

 # Prepare your data
-instructions = ["Write a poem about spring", "Explain quantum computing", "Describe the water cycle"] answers = ["Blossoms bloom in gentle breeze...", "Quantum computing is a type of computation...",
+instructions = ["Write a poem about spring", "Explain quantum computing", "Describe the water cycle"] answers = ["I am sorry.
+Who are you?
+Why should I tell you anything about poem", "Quantum computing is a type of computation...",
            "The water cycle, also known as..."]

 device = "cuda" if torch.cuda.is_available() else "cpu"